You Can Travel Hack and Still Have an Excellent Credit Score

 It's important to keep track of

-- when and how much the renewals are
+when and how much the renewal fees are

 If you talk to a lot of travel hackers, they will proudly boast their spreadsheets to keep everything tracked and in one place.
 This is the diligence that is necessary to ensure you earn the most and keep your credit score in tip top shape.